donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 However, the inverse trigonometric function just gives one value from multiple candidate solutions.
 For example $sin(x) = sin(\pi - x)$.

-Every possible angular value of t for solving $f(t) = 0$ needs to be checked and the leat positive values must be selected.
+Every possible angular value of t for solving $f(t) = 0$ needs to be checked and the least positive value must be selected.

 The next task performed is similar to angular displacement magnitude limitation.
 Different tasks are performed depending on the value of t.

 1. No possible solution for $f(t) = 0$
-    - this case suggests the delta angular displacement cannot make the dot value bellow g.
+    - This case suggests the delta angular displacement cannot make the dot value below g.
 2. $|\overrightarrow{\Delta\theta}| <= t$
-    - the magnitude of delta angular displacement is not enough to breach the threshold.
+    - The magnitude of delta angular displacement is not enough to breach the threshold.
 No extra task is done.
 3. $|\overrightarrow{\Delta\theta}| > t$
-    - delta angular displacement will make the dot breach the threshold
+    - Delta angular displacement will make the dot breach the threshold
       - $\overrightarrow{d}_{new} = \overrightarrow{d}_{old} + t\overrightarrow{a}$
-    - and set the angular velocity to zero because the bar has reached to its threshold and stopped.
+    - and set the angular velocity to zero because the bar has reached its threshold and stopped.
         $$\overrightarrow{\omega}_{new} = \overrightarrow{0}$$